 Using a 5-point scale, Scholars were asked to rate their agreement with four statements regarding support they received to pursue STEM-related careers and extracurricular activities from family members and high school officials.
-While most (>55%) agree that high school officials encouraged them to pursue a STEM-related career, less than half report that family members encouraged such pursuits or that either group encouraged participation in STEM extracurricular activities.
+As shown in Figure 1, many or most express neutrality or disagreement with each statement presented, suggesting that Scholars have received low or moderate support to pursue STEM-related goals from influential adults.